Sustainable FuturesFind a programme

 Further information on funding for prospective UK, EU and international postgraduate students.

-A high honours degree from a relevant discipline, and a Masters qualification (or equivalent) with appropriate research training.
+A high honours degree from a social sciences or law discipline, and a Master's qualification (or equivalent) with appropriate research training.

 See international equivalent qualifications on the International Office website.